Needlesslord/PHYSICS2-Racing_Game/README.md

 	The track has different zones, which have an element base to have different obstacles.

-	Each course has a trait that makes it interesting:
+	Each trait that makes the course interesting:

 		**Water course:** it has a lake.
 		**Earth course:** it has a mountain.